 If All Else Fails, Ask

-The photo may not be perfect but you will have at the very least a great memory from a great location on your travels.
+The resulting photo may not meet your highest expectations, but you'll still have a cherished memory from a fantastic place on your journey.